lalib/libraryapp/ReadMe.md

 ## Docker

 You can also run it in your docker machine.
+DockerHub Address : https://hub.docker.com/r/bilalalp/libraryapp/

 * First pull docker image from with "docker pull bilalalp/libraryapp"